-The proposed amendment to Rule 8.2.4 changes no substance, but enhances the clarity and specificity of Division appeal policy for jointly owned or shared accounts pursuant to its authority in C.R.S. § 8-4-113(4)(b)(III).
-Specifically, this proposed amendment clarifies an employer's, other Division debtor's, or non-debtor's right to file an appeal based on assets that were identified in a notice of administrative lien and levy belong to a jointly owned or shared account.
-The amendment, as proposed, also expressly conforms Rule 8.2.4 with C.R.S. § 8-4-113(4)(b)(II) in that this proposed version of Rule 8.2.4 provides that the Division must evaluate a non-debtor account holder's net contributions to a joint account at the time the notice of administrative lien and levy was received by the person in possession, custody, or control of the assets in the joint account - because the administrative lien and levy applies against all assets described in the notice "at the time of, and within sixty days after, receipt of the notice."
-Rule 8.2.4 currently contains the phrase "as of the date of the lien" - which could have been mis-interpreted as the issuance date, not the receipt date.
-Thus, this proposed amendment better prevents that mis-interpretation, and ensures that the proposed new Rule 8.2.4 is consistent with C.R.S. § 8-4-113(4)(b)(II).
+The amendment to Rule 8.2.4 changes no substance, but enhances the clarity and specificity of Division appeal policy for jointly owned or shared accounts pursuant to its authority in C.R.S. § 8-4-113(4)(b)(III).
+Specifically, this amendment clarifies an employer's, other Division debtor's, or non-debtor's right to file an appeal based on assets that were identified in a notice of administrative lien and levy and are in a jointly owned or shared account.
+The amendment also expressly conforms Rule 8.2.4 with C.R.S. § 8-4-113(4)(b)(II) in that this amended version of Rule 8.2.4 provides that the Division must evaluate a non-debtor account holder's net contributions to a joint account at the time the notice of administrative lien and levy was received by the person in possession, custody, or control of the assets in the joint account - because the administrative lien and levy applies against all assets described in the notice "at the time of, and within sixty days after, receipt of the notice."
+Rule 8.2.4 previously contained the phrase "as of the date of the lien" - which could have been misinterpreted as the issuance date, not the receipt date.
+Thus, this amendment better prevents that misinterpretation, and ensures that Rule 8.2.4 is consistent with C.R.S. § 8-4-113(4)(b)(II).

-The proposed amendment to Rule 8.3 changes no substance, but aims to clarify the sentence explaining the scope of reasons for which a party may file an opposition to a notice of administrative lien and levy.
-This proposed amendment makes it clearer that a party seeking to file an opposition may do so only for the reasons detailed in Rule 8.2 and not for reasons described in any orders and instructions provided by the Division and/or published by the Division on its website.
-This proposed version of Rule 8.3 emphasizes the distinction between the substantive "reasons" that may support a party's filing of an opposition to an administrative lien and levy - which are described in Rule 8.2 - and the procedural requirements with which the party must comply in filing their opposition - which may be described in Rule 8.3, orders and instructions provided by the Division, and/or in publications provided by the Division on its website.
+The amendment to Rule 8.3 changes no substance, but clarifies the sentence explaining the scope of reasons for which a party may file an opposition to a notice of administrative lien and levy.
+This amendment makes it clearer that a party seeking to file an opposition may do so only for the reasons detailed in Rule 8.2 and not for reasons described in any orders and instructions provided by the Division and/or published by the Division on its website.
+This amended version of Rule 8.3 emphasizes the distinction between the substantive "reasons" that may support a party's filing of an opposition to an administrative lien and levy - which are described in Rule 8.2 - and the procedural requirements with which the party must comply in filing their opposition - which may be described in Rule 8.3, orders and instructions provided by the Division, and/or in publications provided by the Division on its website.

-Rule 9: Wage Theft Enforcement Fund H.
+H. Rule 9: Wage Theft Enforcement Fund

-Senate Bill 23-231 amended the Colorado Wage Act to give the Division authority to use money in the Wage Theft Enforcement Fund to make payments to an employee for unpaid liabilities for wage law violations that an employer owed the employee pursuant to C.R.S. § 8-4-113(5).
+SB231 amended the Colorado Wage Act to give the Division authority to use money in the Wage Theft Enforcement Fund to make payments to an employee for unpaid liabilities for wage law violations that an employer owed the employee pursuant to C.R.S. § 8-4-113(5).
 The Division may exercise this new authority upon its own initiative or pursuant to a request by an employee to make a payment from the fund.
-To implement this new authority, proposed Rule 9 sets forth procedures and criteria for employees to submit information and request payments; for the Division to review, evaluate, and resolve employee requests; and for the Division to exercise its own discretion to use the fund to make payments to employees for unpaid liabilities for wage law violations.
+To implement this new authority, new Rule 9 sets forth procedures and criteria for employees to submit information and request payments; for the Division to review, evaluate, and resolve employee requests; and for the Division to exercise its own discretion to use the fund to make payments to employees for unpaid liabilities for wage law violations.

-I. Other proposed amendments
+I. Other adopted amendments

-The proposed rules also include various other technical or otherwise non-substantive changes where Division review found a need for clarifications or corrections.
+The adopted rules also include various other technical or otherwise non-substantive changes where Division review found a need for clarifications or corrections.

 V. EFFECTIVE DATE.
-If adopted, these rules take effect April 1, 2024, or as soon after as rulemaking completes.
+These rules take effect April 1, 2024.